lnx66/agents-for-openbb/02-simple-copilot-local-function-calling/README.md

 It does not support retrieving data from the OpenBB Workspace.

-For this particular local function calling example, we will implement a local function that fetches random colour palettes from the [ColourLover's API](https://www.colourlovers.com/).
+For this particular local function calling example, we will implement a local function that fetches random stout beers from the [Sample Beer API](https://sampleapis.com/api-list/beers).

 ## Architecture